CJHunter91/wk3_day1_sql_homework/homework.md

 1. Research how to delete multiple entries from your table in a single command.

 DELETE FROM people WHERE name IN ('Christopher Donnelly', 'Martin Eguizabel', 'John Travolta', 'Tracy Steinberg');

+DELETE FROM people WHERE id BETWEEN 1 AND 4;

+DELETE FORM movies WHERE year > 2010;